dreamcatcher-tech/network/Inbox/2023-02-03 1621 expansion plans.md

 Robotarmy could be taken public, where its goal is to work within this protocol and build up this protocol.
 But it is better as a DAO so that packets can be continually purged out to people.

 Any fund would just be amplifying the packet payments I myself make, perhaps weighted against others on the team, so it doesn't need to be something controlled by me, but rather something that algorithmically shadows.
 A pure public company could perform this duty.

+## Eth Dreamcatcher
+The DreamEther.
+Deploy this contract, start putting all work thru the Dreamcatcher in this way.
+Demonstrate a commercial company that allows interactions with traditional clients.

+There is a similarity between the attribution system of ukraine, the charity metaverse, and satoshi island build out.